x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 #### default

 *String* or *Number* *nullable*.
 Defines a default value for the component (valid for attributes only!).
-If no value is provided then this value applies.
+If no value is provided in the data part of the message then this value applies.
 Example:

     "default": "A"

 #### values

-Array of [values](#component_values) for the components.
+Array of [values](#component_values) for the component.
 Example:

     "values": [
       {